Tether Achieves Market Cap of $66.25 Billion (USDT)

 Tether Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Tether directly using US dollars.
-Investors seeking to trade Tether should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as Tether directly using U.S. dollars.
+Investors seeking to acquire Tether should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Tether using one of the aforementioned exchanges.

 Receive News & Updates for Tether Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tether and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.